 The people who we spoke with were more than satisfied with the way care was provided, told us they could not fault the approach of the staff and felt listened to.
 They told us that they would certainly be able to express concerns about the service if they had any and would speak to one of the managers.
 All of the people spoken with were sure they would know how to complain if it became necessary and all had not, so far, made any complaints.
-One person told us "Nothing to complain about the staff are lovely.
-I would speak to the manager if I did".
-A relative said "They communicate with me all the time, my relative has had their help for years.
+One person told us "Nothing to complain about, I would speak to the manager if I did".
+Another person said "They communicate with me all the time.
 I have no complaints at all".

 We saw that information was kept in three different locations.
 These were the person's home, the lockable cabinet in the main office and on a password protected database.
-We saw that this information was not always reviewed and information updated to reflect changes that had taken place.
-In one of the six care files we looked at, a person's care had been increased and the visits were now taking place three times a week and not two as documented.
-The information was in the copy of the care plan provided to us and was on the computer system but not in the person's own home.
-We discussed the change with the registered manager and were told that staff and the person receiving the care were aware of the care required.
-They agreed that the file in the person's home had not been updated to reflect the new care plan record.
+We saw that this information was always reviewed and information updated to reflect changes that had taken place.
+We discussed the review procedure with the registered manager and were told that care staff and the person receiving the care were always aware of the changes when a review took place and a new updated care plan was in place on the same day.

-T L Care (NW) Limited had a clear written complaints policy and this was included in the information pack given to people when they started using the service.
+Bluebird Care (Liverpool) had a clear written complaints policy and this was included in the information pack given to people when they started using the service.
 The complaints procedure advised people to contact the registered manager if they wished to raise any concerns and gave contact details for the CQC.
 We asked people in the community if they had the complaints procedure and had they used it.
-People told us that they had the complaints procedure and would use if required.
+People told us that they had the complaints procedure and would use it if required.
 None of the people contacted had complained.
 We saw from the records that there had been two complaints in the last twelve months; we looked at the complaint log which included information about what action had been taken.
-We noted that both of the complaints had been closed.
+We noted that one of the two complaints had been closed.